vijilavk/Asset-Management/README.md

 - asset_manager is a custom Frappe app for managing assets and assigning them to employees.
 It includes features like:
   - Adding and managing assets
   - Assigning assets to employees
   - Reporting total assets and asset value
+  -Reporting assigned asset for employees
+-dash board view for employee asset

 ## Installation